-There are multiple harbors and enlists, surrounding this city meaning you get great waterfront views, almost everywhere in the city, which is amazing!
+There are multiple harbors surrounding Instanbul, meaning you get great waterfront views almost everywhere in the city, which is amazing!

 Because it's close to the water, you get excellent restaurants and cafes where you can enjoy an amazing view.
 As I said before, Istanbul is really a mixed smash of East meets West, meaning that you can really see the gamut of Eastern traditions - drinking chai and spice markets, but it's all fairly Western.

 Istanbul is what I would call a culturally Islamic city.
 What does that mean?
 There are elements of the city that are deeply ingrained, that you will see in your everyday life that are closely related to the Islamic religion.

 You will hear the five calls to prayer even if you're not near a mosque.
 Which you probably will be because there are hundreds and hundreds of mosques in the city, all the way from the Hagia Sophia down to little neighborhood mosques that have their own minarets and loudspeakers.

 But this doesn't mean that you need to change your lifestyle: you don't have to worry about getting things like alcohol.
 It is readily available in bars, clubs, restaurants, stores.

 You probably will have a problem finding pork products.
 Those are not commonly seen in Istanbul because of the Islamic heritage of the city.

 Because Istanbul is a big sprawling city with multiple urban centers, the public transportation is really amazing.
 There's a system of buses, subways, trams, ferries, mini-buses – you'll have no problems getting around the city.